jestjs/jest/docs/Configuration.md

 to ease some of the filesystem raking that needs to happen while running tests.
 This config option lets you customize where Jest stores that cache data on disk.

+### `clearMocks` [boolean]

+Default: `false`

+Automatically clear mock calls and instances between every test.
+Equivalent to calling `jest.clearAllMocks()` between each test.
+This does not remove any mock implementation that may have been provided.

 ### `collectCoverage` [boolean]

 Default: `false`